AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Tg-Develop's W-Okada Fork Lightning AI.md

 #### 6. Launch the Server via Tunnels
 This final code cell is the most important one—it starts the voice changer's server and uses a "tunneling" service to create a secure, public web address (URL) for you to access it from your own computer.

 a.
 Navigate to the third code cell, titled "Start Server **using Tunnels**".
-This cell boots up the Wokada Deiteris Fork application inside your Lightning.AI Studio.
+This cell boots up the Wokada Tg-Develop Fork application inside your Lightning.AI Studio.

 b. **Select a Tunnel:** A tunnel securely exposes the application running in your private cloud environment to the public internet.
 The notebook gives you five different services to do this.
 Choose one from the `Tunnel` code menu in the code cell.

     - **Port Viewer (Recommended & Default method)**
         - **How it works:** This is a built-in Lightning.AI feature.
-It's one of the most straightforward method as it doesn't require any external accounts or tokens.
+It's the most straightforward method as it doesn't require any external accounts or tokens.
         - **Steps:**
             1. Select "Port Viewer" from the `Tunnel` code.
             2. Click the + at the bottom of the right tab, click on Web Apps and install Port Viewer.